TkRain23/TipCalculator-CodePath/README.md

 Time constraints were faced due to circumstances of being out of the country.
 Will intend to make updates within the next two weeks.

-Quick Error: I did notice if I were to leave the bill amount field blank that it would crash.

 ## License